DoronF3/School-Projects/Operating Systems/Ex2/README.md

 ## Uthreads.cpp

-This file (`Uthreads.cpp`) contains the implementation of the user-level thread library functions, including thread creation, termination, blocking, resuming, and various utility functions for thread management.
+This file contains the implementation of the user-level thread library functions, including thread creation, termination, blocking, resuming, and various utility functions for thread management.

 ### Contents